-After breakfast, we used our Stockholm Cards to climb aboard the 10:30 AM Royal Canal Tour boat, which floated along Stockholm’s canals, past many historical buildings and museums, and beautiful green parks.
+After breakfast, we climbed aboard the 10:30 AM Royal Canal Tour boat, which floated along Stockholm’s canals, past many historical buildings and museums, and beautiful green parks.

 Visiting the Royal Palace

-Next up on the itinerary for day two was the Royal Palace, which we were also admitted to free of charge with our Stockholm Cards.
+Next up on the itinerary for day two was the Royal Palace.

 The decor inside the Royal Palace was mind-blowing, and a trip to Stockholm would not be complete without living as royalty does, if only for a few fleeting minutes.